kamwoh/orthohash/README.md

 ### Codebook Method

 Run with `--codebook-method O` might help to improve mAP by 1~2%.
-The explanation is explained in our paper.
+The improvement is explained in our paper.

 # Feedback